JiriDeJonghe/LLMFromScratch/1 - Perceptron/README.md

 ### Linear Separability

 You can use the perceptron when the dataset is **linearly separable**.
 This is the case if there exists one line that separates the categories in such a way that all the occurrences of class A are on one side, and every occurrence of class B is on the other.
-More formally, a dataset with two classes is linearly separable if there exists a vector W and a scalar b such that:
+More formally, a dataset with two classes is linearly separable if there exists a vector $\mathbf{w}$ and a scalar $b$ such that:
-W^T x + b > 0 for all points X in class A
+$\mathbf{w}^T x + b > 0$ for all points X in class A
-W^T x + b ≤ 0 for all points X in class B
+{\mathbf{w}^T x + b ≤ 0$ for all points X in class B

 As we've seen before, the dataset used was not entirely linearly separable, no matter the line you drew, there were alwasy a few on the wrong side of the line.
 If we would generate more examples, the problem would worsen, since the density would increase.
 However, we can take back the idea that was presented in the beginning: encoding the data.